compstorylab/py-allotax/README.md

 - There are specific column/variable names, and the data must be in `.json` format.
 The column names and formats vary across a few of the allotaxonometer tools, so there is a data format conversion function in `utils.py` to go from `.csv` to `.json`.
 See `examples.ipynb` for how to convert your data from `.csv` to `.json`.

 I use Google colab or online-based coding environments only.
-- Currently, this tool is a repo (not yet a package) and its dependencies may be difficult to install in an online environment.
+- Currently, this tool's dependencies may be difficult to install in an online environment.
 We recommend using Python virtual environments or Anaconda to create and manage Python environments locally.
 See below some shell instructions to get started with a Python virtual environment.

     <details>
     <summary>Click for Python virtual environment instructions</summary>